How a K-12 LMS can promote continuous learning and address the top issues facing educators.

 Attending a conference or workshop takes a lot of time and budgetary resources.
 We already mentioned that.
 But where’s the value in a conference that then drifts to the back of a teacher’s mind.
 What if they could continuously be engaging with the material and resources they discovered at a conference, before, during, and long after the conference is over?

-The Schools LMS solution
+The K-12 LMS solution

 A single location for course content, discussions with peers and advisors, personal reflections, feedback from advisors, is essential to keep the learning on-going throughout the year.
 Teachers are encouraged to be more proactive about their learning because they can continue to engage with the material and other teachers in other schools, districts, states, and even around the world.
-Now we’re describing more than just a typical PD programme (a check-the-box and walk away) solution.
-We’re talking about a global shift to embracing an eco-system of professional learning that extends beyond the workshop, beyond the textbook, and into the on-going, daily lives and work that teachers are doing.
+Now we’re describing more than just a typical PD program (a check-the-box and walk away) solution.
+We’re talking about a global shift to embracing an eco-system of professional learning that extends beyond the workshop, beyond the text book, and into the on-going, daily lives and work that teachers are doing.

 Not to sound too grandiose, but this is important stuff we’re talking about here.
 It costs a fortune, we need value for our spending, and our students deserve to benefit from the results.
-So if we’ve got your interest up, check out this guide, “The Top 6 Ways an LMS can Make Professional Learning More Efficient.”